RetroDECK/ES-DE/USERGUIDE-DEV.md

 BIOS and device files must be placed together with the ROM files in the game system directory and not in the MAME configuration/home directory.
 It's pointless to separate potentially hundreds of BIOS and device files from the game files, and ES-DE will also automatically filter out such files.
 This means they will never show up in the gamelist.
 But this only applies to files that are listed in the regular MAME driver file, so BIOSes and devices for systems like MESS will not be filtered out.
 You'll instead need to manually hide these files using the _Hidden_ option in the metadata editor.

 If using the standalone release of FinalBurn Neo you need to define the ROM directory in the fbneo.ini file or via the user interface as this emulator does not support passing the full path to the game ROM on game launch (see the comments about Model 2 Emulator below for more details).

+Likewise if using AdvanceMAME you need to define the ROM directory in the advmame.rc configuration file.

 **Sega Model 2**